-In victory for moderates, Iranian President Hassan Rouhani wins re-election
+Iranian President Hassan Rouhani wins re-election in victory for moderates | CNN

 Rouhani, who defeated his conservative challenger Ebrahim Raisi in the Friday elections, garnered 57% of the vote, Interior Minister Abdolreza Rahmani Fazli said.
 He’ll serve another four years in the post.

-"This hope with which you've entrusted me, I do feel the weight of this responsibility," Rouhani said in a televised address, "and I do pray to God to be a worthy carrier of your hopes and your dreams."
+“This hope with which you’ve entrusted me, I do feel the weight of this responsibility,” Rouhani said in a televised address Saturday, “and I do pray to God to be a worthy carrier of your hopes and your dreams.”

-Rouhani reached out to all citizens, from his supporters to his political rivals and detractors, and asked for their help.
+In his remarks, he passed along his gratitude to his “good dear and close friend” former President Mohammed Khatami, a reformist figure who is popular among more liberal Iranians.
+Rouhani also remembered fondly the late statesman Ayatollah Akbar Hashemi Rafsanjani as a man of “reconstruction and progress.”

-The election, he said, revealed the country's unity and was not an "opening for the deepening" of divides.
-Prevailing after the vote, he said, were the Islamic faith, freedom, independence and national self-reliance.
+“His place among us in this morning of victory is quite empty,” Rouhani said of Rafsanjani.

 The victory reverberated in seats of power across the globe, on the Iranian streets and at the highest level of Iranian power.
 Among the first world leaders to issue congratulations to Rouhani were Syrian President Bashar al-Assad and Russian President Vladimir Putin.